nspin/aether/README.md

 # aether
-A slim mainline BitTorrent distributed hash table implementation.
+Mainline BitTorrent distributed hash table implemented in pure Haskell.

+Currently a work in progress, but will eventually support all all relevant BEP's.